 When importing a car from Japan to New Zealand, most people prefer to engage the services of a dealer who will prepare the appropriate documentation for the car being imported and will arrange the shipping of the same to New Zealand.
 The costs for these services should also be included in the goods and services tax (GST).

 It doesn’t matter whether you are importing the car for resale, to export it, or to break it into parts, because there are rules applied accordingly to all those.
-Given that ease and low Used car import tax & duty, it is little wonder that Japan is the biggest vehicle exporter in New Zealand.
-New Zealand is quite lenient on used cars.
-To stay updated with the latest information on importing a car from Japan to New Zealand, visit the New Zealand Transport Agency.
+Given that ease and the low cost for used car import tax & duty, it is little wonder that Japan is the biggest vehicle exporter in New Zealand, and New Zealand is quite lenient on used cars.